PedroMagar/MISA-I/README.md

     # Result is in x3
 ```

-Even though RISC-V has less instruction, it's using 16-bit instruction, so it would translate to 12-Bytes of storage, while on MISA-I its using 11-Bytes because of its 8-bit instructions...
-Of course, this pseudo advantage can be denied if taken in consideration that as MISA uses more instructions for preparation (clearing registers and setting values), and also the major performance efficiency advantage that RISC-V does have as its needs to process less instruction making its clock more effective (even a MISA with instruction fusion would have its limitations).
+Even though RISC-V has less instruction, it's using 16-bit instruction, so it would translate to 12-Bytes of storage, while on MISA-I,  because of its 8-bit instructions, is 'only' using 11-Bytes...
+Of course, this pseudo advantage can be denied if taken in consideration that as MISA uses more instructions for preparation (clearing registers and setting values), and also the major performance efficiency advantage that RISC-V does have as its needs to process less instruction making its clock more effective (even a MISA with instruction fusion would have its limitations) is hard to compete.
 Anyway, a win is a win, let's take anything that is possible!
-In a multiplication loop misa is 1-byte shorter!
+In a multiplication loop, MISA-I is 1-byte shorter!